 Bridge Courses and Massive Open Online Course (MOOC) Options for Applicants that Need to Fill Gaps in Knowledge

 Even aspiring data scientists with impressive professional backgrounds may lack one or more of the admissions qualifications set forth by master’s degree programs.
-If a bootcamp isn’t your speed, you can also look at MOOCs as a way to fill gaps in knowledge prior to applying to a master’s program, or may take advantage of bridge programs available through schools that offer master’s programs in data science.
+If a bootcamp isn’t your speed, you can also look at MOOCs as a way to fill gaps in knowledge prior to applying to a master’s program, or you may take advantage of bridge programs available through schools that offer master’s programs in data science.

-Fundamental and Programming Bridge Courses – Students that have met all enrollment criteria other than some basic proficiencies and that have been accepted to a master’s program in data science, you will probably be asked to enroll in bridge courses prior to taking graduate-level courses.
+Fundamental and Programming Bridge Courses – If you have met all enrollment criteria other than some basic proficiencies and that have been accepted to a master’s program in data science, you will probably be asked to enroll in bridge courses prior to taking graduate-level courses.
 Bridge courses typically last 15 weeks and are available to fill gaps in knowledge related to either fundamentals or programming.
 Fundamental bridge programs offer courses in linear algebra, algorithms and analysis of algorithms, and data structures, allowing students to earn their outstanding qualifications, while programming bridge courses allow students to become proficient in the mandatory programming languages required before beginning graduate-level coursework.

 MOOCs (Massive Open Online Courses) – MOOCs give aspiring data science graduate students the opportunity to further their education and fill gaps in their knowledge before applying to a graduate program.
 MOOCs typically involve online problem sets, filmed lectures, and interaction with professors and teaching assistants.
 These courses are offered online totally independent of schools that offer master’s programs in data science… although many are now based on curriculum offered by big-name universities.

 Earning a Master’s Degree in Data Science in Georgia